SAP-archive/teched2020-DEV164/exercises/ex3/README.md

 </CustomListItem>
 ````

-4. Lets see if the UI5 application displays the correct sensor data.
-Therefore switch to the browser tab with opened application preview.
-Perform a page reload.
+4. Let's see if our UI5 application displays the correct sensor data.
+Switch to the browser tab with the opened application preview and reload the page.
 <br>![](images/03_04_0010.png)

 ## Summary